hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="yield">
-    Content to be used in the item as label for the input control.
+    Elements passed as children are yielded as inner content of the element, to be used in the item as label for the input control.
   </C.Property>
   <C.Property @name="id" @type="string">
     Input control’s `id` attribute.